longndt/vue-course/lesson0-javascript-es6/theory/theory0.md

 - Work with reactive data and computed properties
 - Handle async operations in Vue components
 - Use modern JavaScript patterns in Vue applications
-- Integrate with TypeScript effectively
+- Write clean and maintainable JavaScript code

 ### **Next Lesson**